 Medical expenses in excess of \$35 must be allowed as a medical deduction.
-Only the medical expenses of AG members who are elderly or disabled, as defined in Section 12.15,B, are considered.
+Only the medical expenses of AG members who are elderly, which is at least age 60, or disabled, as defined in Section 12.15,B, are considered.
 Once the medical expenses of all such AG members have been totaled, the amount of the total in excess of \$35 is used as a medical deduction.
 There is no maximum dollar limit for the amount of a medical deduction.
 Thirty-five dollars (\$35) is deducted from the total amount of expenses for the AG, not \$35 from each person's expenses.